auth0/docs/articles/saml/saml-configuration.md

 ### Auth0 as Service Provider

 If Auth0 is serving as the Service Provider in a SAML federation, it does not require any out-of-band process to create user accounts in Auth0 in advance of user authentication.
 Auth0 can route authentication requests to an Identity Provider without already having an account pre-created for a specific user.
+Auth0 will capture user profile information from the assertion returned by the Identity Provider and create a user profile for the user in Auth0.
+This is sometimes called Just-In-Time provisioning.

 There are several mechanisms available to route a request to an IdP.
 See: